kyverno/website/content/en/docs/Writing policies/variables.md

 The context data can then be referenced in the policy rule using the [JMESPATH](http://jmespath.org/) notation.
 The policy engine will substitute any values with the format `{{ <JMESPATH> }}` with the variable value before processing the rule.

+Variables are currently not supported on `match` or `exclude` statements within a rule.

 ## Pre-defined Variables

 Kyverno automatically creates a few useful variables and adds them in the rule `context`: